This information is intended for use by criminal justice agencies.

-If the ordinance has a separate subdivision, paragraph, or clause that specifies differing penalties for 1st versus subsequent violations of the same offense, separate offense codes with separate, specific ordinance numbers and reference ids will be added to the MNCIS Offense Table for those violations.
+If the offense code has a separate subdivision, paragraph, or clause that specifies differing penalties for 1st versus subsequent violations of the same offense, separate offense codes with separate, specific offense code numbers and reference IDs will be added to the MNCIS Offense Table for those violations.

-District Court Judges have the authority to designate an ordinance violation as a payable offense and set the payable fine amount.
+District Court Judges have the authority to designate an ordinance/administrative rule as a payable offense and set the payable fine amount.
 Minn.
 R. Crim.
 P. 23.03, subd.
 2(2).
-The prosecuting agency for the subdivision of government that adopted an ordinance may recommend whether an ordinance violation should require a court appearance or be payable and the amount of the fine.
+The prosecuting agency for the subdivision of government that adopted an ordinance/administrative rule may recommend whether an offense code should require a court appearance or be payable and the amount of the fine.

 Under Minn.
 Stat. § 171.16

-, the courts are required to notify DPS when a person is convicted of an ordinance that regulates the operation of a motor vehicle, except for parking, defective vehicle equipment, and vehicle size or weight violations.
+, the courts are required to notify DPS when a person is convicted of an ordinance/administrative rule that regulates the operation of a motor vehicle, except for parking, defective vehicle equipment, and vehicle size or weight violations.